TracyGJG/transducer_lens/ReadMe.md

 ## Terminology

+**Comparator** is a function used to compare two values in an array in order to determine how they should be arranged to sort the array.
+When the `sort` method is called on the array it calls the comparator with a pair of items (_A_, _B_) from the array to discover in which order they need to be arranged, as indicated by the return value.

+- A negative value indicates to order _A_ before _B_.
+- Zero indicates that _A_ and _B_ are the same so the order should be left unchanged.
+- Positive values indicate the order should be _A_ after _B_.

 **Declarative** can be considered to be an alternative style of processing to _imperative_.
 In the _declarative_ style, the process is defined in terms of what needs to be achieved and the data is passed through the process.

 **Imperative** is a style of processing that applies changes to data step by step.
 It is sometimes described as defining the process by how the changes are to be performed.
 It can be considered to be an alternative to the _declarative_ style of processing.